Supernova bounds on new scalars from resonant and soft emission: Results

 \subsection{Leptophilic and Nucleophilic Scalars}

 We can immediately adapt our calculations to the case of a nucleophilic scalar, i.e. one that couples only to nucleons $N$ through an interaction $y_N \phi \bar{N}N$.
 The production processes are identical to those for a Higgs-mixed scalar, but for all relevant $m_\phi$ there are no significant decays so the upper edge of the constrained region is determined only by reabsorption.
 The resulting limit is plotted in Figure~\ref{Fig: Lepto and Nucleo bounds} left.

-We also show the supernova constraint obtained in the absence of reabsorption, as would be applicable to a theory in which, after production, the scalar quickly decays to other hidden sector states that are decoupled from the SM.
-In the latter scenario, the constraints extend to such large $m_\phi$ that the soft approximation is questionable, so we cut the plot and stress that caution is required in this part of parameter space.
+We also show the supernova constraint obtained in the absence of reabsorption, as would be applicable to a theory in which, after production, the scalar quickly decays to other hidden sector states that are decoupled from the SM (Figure~\ref{Fig: Lepto and Nucleo bounds} right).
+In particular, we consider the idealised scenario that the scalar decays instantaneously to some additional (unspecified) dark sector particles that have vanishing interaction with the standard model.
+In a realistic theory, one would need to take into account $\phi$'s finite lifetime as well as additional complications such as the new dark sector particles themselves having interactions with the standard model.
+In our limit of instantaneous decays, the constraints extend to such large $m_\phi$ that the soft approximation is questionable, so we cut the plot and stress that caution is required in this part of parameter space.
 At weak coupling for $m_\phi\lesssim 20~{\rm MeV}$ there is a small difference between the constraints with and without fast decays to a hidden sector because the inward-going $\phi$ are resonantly reabsorbed in the former case despite $y_N$ being small.
 Collider constraints will again be relevant to these theories, however we do not plot them because they depend on the details on the underlying theory that gives rise to the interaction with nucleons \cite{Knapen:2017xzo}.

 By considering mixing induced by electrons, we can also calculate the rate of resonant production of leptophilic scalars with an interaction $y_e\phi\bar{e}e$.
 We plot the resulting constraints in Figure~\ref{Fig: Lepto and Nucleo bounds} right.
 In this case, the constraints on $y_e$ are sufficiently weak (i.e. the relevant values of $y_e$ are sufficiently large) that if $\phi$ decays only to SM particles then for $m_\phi\gtrsim 2\tilde{m}_e$ decays to electrons are fast enough that the Raffelt criterion leads to almost no bound.
 Had we used the vacuum electron mass the edge of the constrained region for $y_e\gtrsim 10^{-6}$ would be slightly shifted to $2m_e$.
 We again also show the limit obtained assuming the scalar decays quickly to hidden sector states, in which case energy can efficiently escape the protoneutron star even for $m_\phi\gg 2m_e$.
 Similar bounds on leptophilic scalars from resonant production were obtained in Ref.~\cite{Knapen:2017xzo}, which however used the thermal electron mass rather than the more appropriate vacuum mass to calculate the mixing (this was noted in \cite{DeRocco:2022rze}).
 In addition to resonant production, there will be other production processes relevant to such a leptophilic scalar, with semi-Compton scattering expected to be the most important.
 Inclusion of these could significantly strengthen the supernova constraints, but we leave a dedicated analysis to future work.